Two Night bay Of Islands Itinerary

 Auckland - Bay of Islands - Auckland

-As one of Aotearoa New Zealand’s most popular destinations, the unbelievable natural beauty, and 144 islands make for an idyllic aquatic playground.
+The Bay of Islands is one of Aotearoa New Zealand’s most popular destinations, and for good reason.

-Auckland - The Bay of Islands
+Auckland - Bay of Islands

 Day 1